smasher164/str/README.md

 // contents and length of src. string Copy(string src);

-// Free deletes the stringheader along with its contents. void Free(string s);

 // CSCat concatenates a C string to a string object. string CSCat(string src, const char* cs);